 The Board is responsible for efficient and effective leadership of the Company.
-There is a formal schedule of matters reserved for the decision of the Board which has been set out on page 44 of the Report and Accounts.
+There is a formal schedule of matters reserved for the decision of the Board which has been set out on page 63 of the Report and Accounts.
 The Board meets at least four times a year and comprises four Directors, three of which are independent to the Manager.

-The Audit Committee reports to the Board on matters relating to the audit and the annual report of the company.
-Key areas for which the Audit Committee is responsible has been set out on page 46 of the Report and Accounts, The audit committee meets at least twice a year and comprises all three independent non-executive Directors.
-In the year to 28 February 2022, all formal Board and Audit Committee meetings were attended by all Directors.
+The Audit Committee reports to the Board on matters relating to the audit and the Annual Report of the Company.
+Key areas for which the Audit Committee is responsible has been set out on page 66 of the Report and Accounts, The Audit Committee meets at least twice a year and comprises all three independent non-executive Directors.
+In the year to 28 February 2023, all but one formal Board and Audit Committee meetings were attended by all Directors.

-Biographical notes of the Directors are given on pages 34 and 35.
+Biographical notes of the Directors are given on pages 48 to 50.

-Under the Listing Rules, John Glencross is subject to annual re-election due to his connection to Calculus Capital Limited and will therefore be standing for re-election at the Annual General Meeting.
+Under the Listing Rules, John Glencross is subject to annual re-election due to his connection to Calculus Capital Limited and will therefore be standing for reelection at the Annual General Meeting.

 Claire Olsen, Jan Ward and Janine Nicholls were elected at the last Annual General Meeting.
-All Directors stand for reelection at the upcoming Annual General Meeting.
+All Directors stand for re-election at the upcoming Annual General Meeting.